 - Be a Role Model – Never put your employees in a situation where they are expected to “Do as I say, not as I do”.
 If you are not following protocols, why would you expect them to do so?
 Employees should be able to look to others in the organization as examples of how to do it right, 24×7.

-- Register for the webinar, Developing Security-Minded Employees for Defense Beyond Organizational Boundaries.
+- Review the webinar, Developing Security-Minded Employees for Defense Beyond Organizational Boundaries.
 It is a great resource for practical steps for maturing your security culture and tailoring it to your organization.

 - Request a free copy of the Gartner Research Note, How to Secure the Human Link.
 It includes information on